 - On at a time, select processes that consume the most traffic, click End task to close them.

-After cleaning up the bandwidth hogging programs, you can launch Modern Warfare and check if it improves your experience.
+After cleaning up the bandwidth hogging programs, you can launch Warzone and check if it improves your experience.

 If this trick doesn’t do the job for you, have a look at the next method.

-Modern Warfare includes a feature named “crossplay“, which allows you to compete with players from other platforms.
-It sounds fancy, but some PC gamers have reported that disabling crossplay fixed their lag issue.
+Warzone includes a feature named “Crossplay“, which allows you to compete with players from other platforms.
+Sounds fancy, but some PC gamers have reported that disabling Crossplay fixed their lag issue.
 So let’s hope this works for you too.

-- Open Modern Warfare and go to Main Menu.
+- Open Warzone and go to Main Menu.

 - Open up Options and navigate to the Account tab.
 Under the Online section, set Crossplay to Disabled.